svaksha/Julia.jl/API.md

 ## Git API
+* Bots: [MechaJulia](https://github.com/MechaJulia/MechaJulia] is a little GitHub bot that will assist with anything and everything Julia-related that is needed of it.
 * GitHub.jl :: [A Julia package for interfacing with the GitHub API (v3)](https://github.com/WestleyArgentum/GitHub.jl)
 * LibGit2.jl :: [Julia bindings to the LibGit2 library](https://github.com/jakebolewski/LibGit2.jl).
 * Octokit.jl :: Julia package to [access the GitHub API](https://github.com/loladiro/Octokit.jl).